 Lesson 3: Artificial Light

 Hot Lights – Tungsten Lighting

 Light and Shape

 Balancing Flash & Ambient light

 Using Available Light

-In this module we will explore a range of historical and contemporary sources of light.
+In this module, we will explore a range of historical and contemporary sources of light.
 You will examine the theories of light and how you can prepare to shoot for a range of lighting techniques and situations.
-You will explore lighting with a range of subject and locations including interior and exterior locations.
-You will produce a series of photo images using appropriate lighting techniques and technologies to create an emotional response to the viewer.
-You will learn how to identify future work directions in contemporary industry and how to respond to the changes this creates.
+You will explore lighting with a range of subjects in both interior and exterior locations.
+You will then produce a series of photo images using appropriate lighting techniques and technologies to create an emotional response to the viewer.
+You will learn how to identify future work directions in the contemporary industry and how to respond to the changes this creates.